-On the other end of the spectrum, if a page has too many likes you don’t want to target those either as they are likely too broad.
-If you’re trying to target cooking enthusiasts, it might not be the best idea to target the Food Network which has 27 million likes.
+On the other end of the spectrum, if a page has too many likes you don’t want to target those, either, as they’re probably too broad.
+If you’re trying to target cooking enthusiasts, it might not be the best idea to target the Food Network — which has 27 million likes.

-Instead, you could target the page “Cooking Chef – Delicious Recipes” that has 364k likes, and include people who might be more likely to be interested in your product or service.
+Instead, you could target the page “Cooking Chef – Delicious Recipes” that has 364k likes.
+This would help you include people who are more likely to be interested in your product or service.

-The last strategy I have for you is to let Facebook suggest more options.
+The last strategy you can use for Facebook targeting is to let Facebook itself suggest more options.
 While you’re in the process of setting up your campaign and putting in your interests, Facebook will suggest even more options based on the interests you put in.

-This screenshot is from AdEspresso but works the same way.
-After we’ve entered in a bunch of audiences, we get similar suggestions we can add that we may not have found or thought of in previous steps.
+This screenshot is from AdEspresso, but works the same way.
+After we’ve entered in a bunch of audiences, we get similar suggestions we can add that we might not have found in previous steps.

 How to Improve Your Facebook Campaigns